ytsaurus/ytsaurus/CONTRIBUTING.md

 # Notice to external contributors

+## Common

+YTsaurus is a free and open project and we appreciate to receive contributions from our community.

+## Contributing code changes

+If you would like to contribute a new feature or a bug fix, please discuss your idea first on the GitHub issue.
+If there is no issue for your idea, please open one.
+It may be that somebody is already working on it, or that there are some complex obstacles that you should know about before starting the implementation.
+Usually there are several ways to fix a problem and it is important to find the right approach before spending time on a PR that cannot be merged.
+We add the `help wanted` label to existing GitHub issues for which community contributions are particularly welcome, and we use the `good first issue` label to mark issues that we think will be suitable for new contributors.

+## Provide a contribution

+To make a contribution you should submit a pull request.
+There will probably be discussion about the pull request and, if any changes are needed, we would love to work with you to get your pull request merged.

-## General info
+## CLA

-Hello!
-In order for us (YANDEX LLC) to accept patches and other contributions from you, you will have to adopt our Yandex Contributor License Agreement (the **CLA**).
+In order for us to accept patches and other contributions from you, you will have to adopt our Yandex Contributor License Agreement (the **CLA**).
 The current version of the CLA can be found here:
 1) https://yandex.ru/legal/cla/?lang=en (in English) and
 2) https://yandex.ru/legal/cla/?lang=ru (in Russian).